danny00747/tfe-report/src/06_requirements.md

 :::

-A full list of function requirements can be found [here.](https://github.com/danny00747/vms/wiki/Function-Requirements "function requirements")
+A full list detailed of function requirements can be found [here.](https://github.com/danny00747/vms/wiki/Function-Requirements "function requirements")

 | Req.
 No. | Description                                                               |
 |----------|---------------------------------------------------------------------------|